COMPANYNAMEHERE/Local-Internet-Archiver/README.md

 - **Manifest V2** – uses a non-persistent background script for broad browser compatibility.

+## Permissions

+The extension requests the following permissions:

+- **storage** – store user preferences such as the archive folder and enabled state.
+- **downloads** – save HTML snapshots to your Downloads folder.
+- **tabs** – open the options page and interact with the current tab.
+- **<all_urls>** – inject the content script on every site you visit to capture pages.

+## Platform Notes

+Designed for Chrome and Firefox.
+Other Chromium-based browsers may work but have not been tested.

 ## Development

 No build step is required.
 The extension runs directly from the source files.